girish54321/Conduit-SwiftUI/README.md

 - Customize the appearance of your posts with Markdown formatting
 - Interact with other users by leaving comments and reactions
 - Discover new content with a personalized feed and trending articles
-- Stay up-to-date with notifications for new articles, comments, and reactions
+- Stay up-to-date new articles, comments, and reactions

 ## Getting Started